Graduates with Dr. Tim Ford and Dr. Kioh Kim from the 2014 May Commencement

 If applicants enter post-bachelor, they will first complete a terminal degree in a master program in education, health sciences, or a related field before proceeding with doctoral coursework.

-For admission into the Curriculum & Instruction doctoral program, candidates must hold one of the following:
+For admission into the Curriculum & Instruction doctoral program, candidates must hold Master’s degree in Education or Health Sciences or related fields (depending on concentration selected).

 All applicants must have a minimum cumulative undergraduate grade point average of at least 2.75 and a minimum cumulative graduate grade point average of at least 3.25 to be considered for admission.